How to Clean Literally *Everything* in Your Kitchen

 Keeping your kitchen clean requires both daily maintenance (think doing your dishes and wiping down your countertops) and more time-intensive weekly or monthly chores.
 After all, that oven isn’t going to clean itself (we wish!).
-Keeping your kitchen sparkly will make it even more fun to whip up fun recipes like homemade ramen and rotisserie chicken recipes.
 In fact, a good and clean kitchen is great for keeping your home clutter and stress-free.
-Follow these tips to keep everything in your kitchen super shiny and ready to be shown off at a moment’s notice.
+Follow these tips to keep everything in your space super shiny and ready to be shown off at a moment’s notice.

 Wiping your stove down is pretty easy — it just takes a little elbow grease.
 Regardless of whether you have a gas or electric stove, you can clean the face and top with an all-purpose cleaner, a sponge and a little bit of water.
 If there’s any caked-on food anywhere, make a paste out of baking soda and water (make it thick enough that it’s a bit grainy so that it’s abrasive enough to work).
 Put the paste on the spot, let it sit for about 20 minutes and then use a scrubby sponge to wipe it off.